Bardeen-Cooper-Schrieffer State Representation and Pairing in the Fermionic Tonks-Girardeau Gas

 Making use of our proposed ground state WF we are also able to compute the values of $\vec{O}_3$ for the FTG gas,

 These values imply

-The detailed calculations of these expectation values are provided in the Supplementary Material.
+The detailed calculations of these expectation values are provided in the Supplementary Material~\cite{supplemental}.
 The calculations are relatively straightforward due to the suitable form in second quantization of the proposed WF.
 The specific values of $\langle\vec{O}_3^{FTG}\rangle$ are of interest because they are the main quantities to measure in order to detect pairing in a fermionic system.
 Therefore, if $\langle\vec{O}_3^{FTG}\rangle$ were to be measured, one could observe the existence of pairing in the FTG gas and determine that the prepared system is indeed a FTG gas.
-Importantly, the expectation values of the operators in $\vec{O}_3$ can be measured with current experimental techniques, such as spatial noise correlations \cite{spatial_noise_1,spatial_noise2,spatial_noise3}.

-\textbf{Conclusions.} In this Letter, we present a new expression for the ground state wave function of the fermionic Tonks-Girardeau gas, as given by Eqs~(\ref{wf N even}) and~(\ref{wf N odd}) for even and odd number of fermions, respectively.
+\textbf{Conclusions.} In this Letter, we present a new expression for the ground state wave function of the fermionic Tonks-Girardeau gas, as given by Eqs.~(\ref{wf N even}) and~(\ref{wf N odd}) for even and odd number of fermions, respectively.
 This wave function is based exclusively on the occupation numbers and natural orbitals obtained from the one-body density matrix.
 This is remarkable because, generally, it is not possible to recover the wave function of a quantum many-body system solely from the one-body density matrix.
 The proposed ground state can be used to describe the ground state of the fermionic Tonks-Girardeau gas under any external potential, due to the universality of the coefficients $p_N$, which is a consequence of the universality of the occupation numbers $\lambda_k^{(N)}$ \cite{koscik}.
-By expressing the newly formulated wave function in the second quantization, as given by Eqs~(\ref{wf N even 2n quan}) and~(\ref{wf N odd 2n quan}), we demonstrate that the proposed wave function is a specific case of a number-conserving BCS state and provide the explicit form of the $\alpha$ coefficients in Eqs~(\ref{alpha even}) and~(\ref{alpha_odd}).
+By expressing the newly formulated wave function in the second quantization, as given by Eqs.~(\ref{wf N even 2n quan}) and~(\ref{wf N odd 2n quan}), we demonstrate that the proposed wave function is a specific case of a number-conserving BCS state and provide the explicit form of the $\alpha$ coefficients in Eqs.~(\ref{alpha even}) and~(\ref{alpha_odd}).
 Finally, in Eq.~(\ref{O3 FTG}), we explicitly derive the expectation values of the operators to be measured in order to experimentally detect pairing in the fermionic Tonks-Girardeau gas.